Tue, 29 Jul 2008

 Finally, the business model makes little sense.
 When Microsoft sold DOS and Windows for PCs, it was for all PCs.
 It was risky in the sense they were shipping a system on a new competitor to Apple, but it still targeted a (eventually) large user base.
 Google is making an OS for one type of computer that many fall out of fashion much like the PDA has.
 You don't see 20 PDAs at your local best buy or walmart anymore.
 Now it's smart phones or mp3 players or even handheld video game consoles that fulfill these duties.
 As netbooks get larger, they blur on the traditional laptop.
 Many netbooks are now near 12 inches.
 Some years back, that was a very common size for a laptop.
 It was entry level from apple, and midrange for PC vendors.
 Netbook means cheap laptop that's slow now.
 Eventually the CPUs will catch up and they'll just be cheap laptops.
 For the same reasons as the article site with Linux, do you think a non-windows (or mac) OS can actually gain momentum in such a market?

-tags: google os chrome
+tags: chrome os google

 ()